 Besides being a mystery anime, Island occasionally ventures into drama territory.
-Its story gets quite intense at times and there’s a surprising amount of deaths throughout the story.
+Its story gets surprisingly intense, with a surprising amount of deaths throughout the story.
 While I want to be cautious not to spoil any details, what bothered me is how little of a reaction these deaths get from the characters themselves.

 Much of the appeal in drama lies in seeing how plot twists will affect the characters that you’re invested in.
 However, the characters of Island often just seem underwhelmed by the deaths of their friends and loved ones, or react to it all in incredibly weird ways.
 You’re expecting a character to be devastated, but instead they’re just slightly miffed and move on within seconds.

-The scene that bothered me the most, mild spoiler, is the series’ one and only sex scene.
-It happens right after the characters just buried a deceased child, an act that warrants two short lines of solemn dialogue, after which the mood swings back to normal and 2 minutes later they’re fucking.
+The scene that bothered me the most—mild spoiler—is the series’ one and only sex scene.
+It happens right after the characters just buried a deceased child.
+An act that only warrants two short lines of solemn dialogue.
+After which the mood swings back to normal and, 2 minutes later, they’re fucking.
 These events all happen in such a short span of time that none of it ends up feeling right.